Bean counter

 Word of the Day: Bean counter

-Bean counter is a negative term that can be used to describe people who are accountants or otherwise responsible for the details of financial matters.
+Bean counter is a negative term for people who are accountants or otherwise responsible for the details of financial matters.

 When someone wants to make an investment or spend company money, but it’s not approved, they often blame the bean counters.